 MINERALOGY

 William B. White reported anthodites, gypsum formations, and aragonite (“Wampum Mine & Porters Cave.
-April 5, 1958,” The Netherworld News, April, 1958, Volume 6, Number 4, Pages 86-87.)
+April 5, 1958,” The Netherworld News, April, 1958, Volume 6, Number 4, pages 86-87.)

-“One large stalagmite was jet black in color and topped by pure white flowstone, like syrup on an ice cream sundae.
+The colors found in the cave’s formations were described thusly: “One large stalagmite was jet black in color and topped by pure white flowstone, like syrup on an ice cream sundae.
 Small stalactites, helictites and anthodites were present in the cave as well.” (“Trip Report: May 16, 1983,” The Quarterly Journal of the Jefferson County Cave Survey, Summer 1983, Volume 1, Number 2, Pages 33-34.)

 RESEARCH